synxty/idea/world.md

 #### Novices

-**Novices** are newly emerged characters just beginning their journey in **Univium**.
+**Novices** are newly spawned characters just beginning their journey in **Univium**.
 At this stage, they are full of untapped potential and natural talent but lack the training and refinement that comes with experience. **Novices** roam their home regions freely, learning about their innate attributes, discovering their **Role** affinity, and honing their basic skills.
 Closely observed by **Masters**, they strive to prove themselves worthy of being selected for a **House of Mastery** and advancing to become **Prospects**.

 #### Prospects